lingliw/panTool/padocTool/input/articles/app-service-web/web-sites-staged-publishing.md

 <properties
-	pageTitle="Set up staging environments for web apps in Azure Websites" description="Learn how to use staged publishing for web apps in Azure Websites." services="app-service"
+	pageTitle="Set up staging environments for web apps in Azure App Service" description="Learn how to use staged publishing for web apps in Azure App Service." services="app-service"
 	documentationCenter=""
 	authors="cephalin"